yashbakadiya/MyBlog/README.md

 ## Project Overview

-Based on the code I examined, this appears to be a **blog application** with:

 *   **Blog functionality**: Create, read, update, and delete blog posts

 *   **User authentication**: Registration, login, logout, password reset